doubleedesign/Double-E-Foundation/README.md

 * [Advanced Custom Fields Pro](https://www.advancedcustomfields.com) - the theme will error upon activation if you don't have ACF, but if you don't want to use it you can remove the `acf-json` folder and replace calls to predefined fields with your own code (or remove them).

 ## Recommended plugins
-* [Classic Editor](https://en-au.wordpress.org/plugins/classic-editor/) (This theme is untested with the block editor aka Gutenberg)
+* [Classic Editor](https://en-au.wordpress.org/plugins/classic-editor/) - This theme is untested with the block editor aka Gutenberg

 ## Other credits